fido-device-onboard/client-sdk-fidoiot/docs/secure_element.md

 FDO implementation for ARM devices uses Microchip AT608A as the secure element.

-***Note :*** The configurations mentioned in the document are not supported yet.
+***NOTE***: The configurations mentioned in the document are not supported yet.
 This document will be updated in a future release when the source code implementation is updated to support the same.

-## Setting up the SE for execution
+## Setting up the SE for Execution
-1. Pin Connections have to set as shown below.
+1. Pin Connections has to be set as shown below.
 >                            ----------------------------                 ----------------------------
 >                           |         RPI Board         |                |      Microchip AT608A      |
 >                            ----------------------------                 ----------------------------